Tag: Natural resources

 Open pit mine industry representing natural resources and development

-Natural resources undoubtedly play an important role in the economy of many countries.
+Natural resources development undoubtedly plays an important role in the economies of many countries.
 Whether their contribution to development is positive or negative is, however, a contested and difficult question.
-Arguably countries like Australia, Botswana and Norway have gained enormously over long periods from their natural resources, others like Azerbaijan, Kazakhstan and Russia have gained in economic growth terms but maybe at the expense of institutional development, while in some countries, such as Angola and Sierra Leone, natural resources have been at the heart of violent conflicts with devastating effects for society.
-With many developing countries being highly resource-dependent a deeper understanding of the sources and solutions to the potential problem of natural resources is highly relevant.
-This brief reviews the main issues and points to key policy challenges for turning resource rents into driver rather than a detriment for development.
+Arguably, countries like Australia, Botswana, and Norway have gained enormously over long periods from sustained natural resources development.
+Others, such as Azerbaijan, Kazakhstan, and Russia, have achieved significant economic growth through natural resources development but perhaps at the expense of institutional progress.
+In contrast, in some countries—such as Angola and Sierra Leone—natural resources development has been at the heart of violent conflicts, with devastating consequences for society.
+With many developing countries being highly resource-dependent, a deeper understanding of the sources of success and the risks associated with natural resources development is highly relevant.
+This brief reviews the main issues and points to key policy challenges for transforming resource rents from natural resources development into a driver rather than a detriment to overall development.

 Is it good for a country to be rich in natural resources?
 Superficially, the answer to this question would obviously seem to be “yes”.
 How could it ever be negative to have something in addition to labor and produced capital?
 How could it be negative to have something valuable “for free”?
 Yet, the answer is far from that simple and one can relatively quickly come up with counterarguments: “Having natural resources takes away incentives to develop other areas of the economy which are potentially more important for long-run growth”; “Natural resource-income can cause corruption or be a source of conflict”, etc.